aaronperkins/bt-nes-advantage/README.md

 ### Option 2: Building and Uploading from Source

 #### Prerequisites
-- [PlatformIO](https://platformio.org/install) (recommended) or Arduino IDE
+- VSCode
+- PlatformIO VSCode extention
 - USB cable for connecting to the ESP32-C3 SuperMini module
-- Required libraries:
-  - NimBLE-Arduino (v1.4.1 or later)

 #### Building the Firmware with PlatformIO

 1. **Install PlatformIO**
-   - Install PlatformIO IDE as an extension for VSCode
+   - Install PlatformIO as an extension for VSCode

 2. **Clone the Repository**
    ```bash